AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

     Index is a language name.
 Value is library version for the language.
 This attribute is not normally declared.

+  * **Toolchain_Name**: single, indexed, case-insensitive index

+    Index is a language name.
+Indicates the toolchain name that is to be used when using the compiler of the language.
+Taken into account only in the main project, or its extended projects if any.

 * **Configuration - Libraries**